GameProcessors.com

 Butcher Paper & Plastic Wrap

 If you don't have a vacuum sealer, the classic method is to wrap cuts tightly in plastic wrap first, then overwrap with freezer-grade butcher paper.
-This provides a good barrier against freezer burn.
+This creates a moisture barrier and protects from light and air.

-LOOK FOR:18" pink/white butcher paper, heavy-duty plastic wrap
+LOOK FOR:18" pink/white butcher paper, heavy-duty plastic wrap, freezer tape

 Freezer Labels & Marker

 Label everything before it goes in the freezer — cut name, weight, and date.
-A dedicated freezer-safe label or tape + a Sharpie works fine.
+A roll of freezer tape or masking tape and a Sharpie marker is all you need.
+Example: "Venison Backstrap — 10/2025."

 LOOK FOR:Freezer-safe labels or masking tape, permanent marker